 “A great improvement in the digital cushion was noted as the structures relaxed and widened.”

 As the structures were more aligned, a less intrusive trim was applied, retaining the sole depth, heel height and frog.
-The FormaHoof Antibacterial spray and heat with proper prep was utilized, along with a 4 mesh ply thru the heels at the pour.
+The FormaHoof Antibacterial spray and heat with proper prep was utilized, along with a 4 mesh ply through the heels at the pour.
 Good improvement in the defined goals, another degree of toe angle was gained, no additional elevation was applied in the pour as the heels were set “in the ground.”

 The horse is moving the best the owner has seen in years; carrying in a full work schedule and the remodelling goals are on track.
-A barefoot application was applied on this application; with a little less polymer through the toe, which should allow the goal of a longer 8-week-cycle, facilitating the toe wear ideally through the application, to further remodel the A/P balance.
+A Barefoot Mould application was applied on this application; with a little less polymer through the toe, which should allow the goal of a longer 8-week-cycle, facilitating the toe wear ideally through the application, to further remodel the A/P balance.

 It’s an awesome change in 60 days, FormaHoof has opened the door for a better future for this horse and owner, I’m happy to be able to offer this opportunity for the horse to rebuild its foundation – the hoof.